emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

-# Connect to the Deployment with Java SDK
+# Connect via Java SDK

 In this tutorial, you will learn how to use [**Eclipse Paho Java Client**](https://github.com/eclipse/paho.mqtt.java) to connect to EMQX Cloud deployment.